Most dental insurance plans are pretty similar to each other, but Bright Idea Dental is different.

 Disadvantages of Bright Idea Dental

-While the advantages of Bright Star Dental will be compelling for a lot of people, it’s not for everyone.
+While the advantages of Bright Star Dental will be attractive to a lot of people, it’s not for everyone.
 Here are a few of the drawbacks:

 * Network.
-The dental network can be an advantage if your dentist participates, and their network is large, then you have nothing to worry about here.
+The dental network can be an advantage if your dentist participates.
 In South Carolina, however, most independent dentists do not participate in these kinds of networks.
 While there are out-of-network benefits, you’ll find that you still have out-of-pocket costs.
 Check the Bright Idea Dental network of providers here.

 As with many products, Bright Idea Dental will be a great fit for some people, if not everyone.
 Here are some people who should really consider it: